Sustainable Development Division

-It is the first time that the SDD track in ISERC proposes the Best Paper Award.
-Accordingly, Sunghoon Chung from the Binghamton University has been awarded for his paper: “Evacuation Planning under Uncertainty using Public Transit Systems”.
+It is the first time that the SDD track in ISERC proposed the Best Paper Award.
+Accordingly, Sunghoon Chung from the Binghamton University has been awarded for his paper: "Evacuation Planning under Uncertainty using Public Transit Systems."

 Best Student Paper Award